robb-j/gruber/README.md

 ## Principles

-- **Standardised & Compatible** — use existing standards, migrated towards and don't break things
+- **Standardised & Compatible** — use existing standards, migrate towards them and try not to break things
 - **Agnostic** — a library, framework or runtime shouldn't be forced upon you
 - **Patterns** — optional best-practises for how to use modules
 - **Composability** — logic should be composed together rather than messily intertwined
-- **Minimal & Deliberate** — only what is necessary
+- **Minimal & Deliberate** — carefully add only what's is necessary
 - **Holistic** — complete ownership and careful abstractions creates unique opportunities for integration
 - **No magic** — it's confusing when you don't know what's going on